zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

         print(f"Run failed: {run.last_error}")
     ```

-1. Find the comment **Get messages from the thread** and add the following code to retrieve the messages from the completed thread and display the last ne that was sent by the agent.
+1. Find the comment **Show the last response from the agent** and add the following code to retrieve the messages from the completed thread and display the last one that was sent by the agent.

     ```python
-   # Get messages from the thread
+   # Show the last response from the agent
    messages = project_client.agents.list_messages(thread_id=thread.id)
    last_msg = messages.get_last_text_message_by_role("assistant")
    if last_msg:
         print(f"Last Message: {last_msg.text.value}")
     ```

+1. Find the comment **Get the conversation history**, which is after the loop ends, and add the following code to print out the messages from the conversation thread; reversing the order to show them in chronological sequence

+    ```python
+   # Get the conversation history
+   print("\nConversation Log:\n")
+   for message_data in reversed(messages.data):
+        last_message_content = message_data.content[-1]
+        print(f"{message_data.role}: {last_message_content.text.value}\n")
+    ```

-1. Find the comment **Save any generated files** and add the following code to get any file paths from the messages (which indicate that the agent generated a file) and save the generated files to the app folder.
+1. Find the comment **Get any generated files** and add the following code to get any file path annotations from the messages (which indicate that the agent saved a file in its internal storage) and copy the files to the app folder.

     ```python
    # Save any generated files